intheloop/codex/README.md

 The easiest way to get all presets is to use [`config/full-opencode.json`](./config/full-opencode.json), which provides:

-- 21 pre-configured model variants matching the latest Codex CLI presets (GPT-5.1 Codex Max + GPT-5.1 + GPT-5)
+- 22 pre-configured model variants matching the latest Codex CLI presets (GPT-5.2 + GPT-5.1 Codex lineup + GPT-5)
 - Optimal settings for each reasoning level
 - All variants visible in the opencode model selector